 Additionally, salespeople are less likely to upsell you or steer you toward options outside your price range when they know you've already secured financing.

-One of the more frustrating aspects of car shopping is waiting—especially during the financing step.
-Pre-approval eliminates this bottleneck.
+Pre-approval eliminates a frustrating bottleneck at the dealership: the wait during the financing step.
 When you're already approved, it accelerates the paperwork and reduces the overall time spent at the dealership.

 You can focus on test driving, reviewing add-ons, or closing the deal, rather than spending hours going back and forth over loan terms.